niparra21/Data-Pura-Vida/README.md

 - **Guaranteed User Rights:** The platform enshrines user control, granting individuals the granular right to manage their data lifecycle, including the "right to be forgotten," and ensures fair processes through the option of human review, preventing automated exclusion.
 ### 1.4 Unique Value Proposition: An Integral Architecture for Data Sovereignty
 "Data Pura Vida" is distinguished by its holistic approach to creating a national ecosystem built on trust, value, and control.
 Our unique proposition is delivered through three core architectural pillars:
+1. **A National-Grade, Zero-Trust Security Architecture:** Security is the bedrock of the entire system.
+We implement a strict **internal zero-trust model**, architecturally preventing any privileged technical staff from accessing plaintext data.
+This is achieved through universal **encryption at rest and in transit**, fortified by a tripartite key custody system for master keys, ensuring no single entity holds absolute power.
+User identity is shielded with **unbreakable biometric authentication and multi-factor protocols**, with identities cross-validated against national banking systems to provide the highest degree of assurance.
+2. **AI as an End-to-End Value and Quality Engine:** Artificial Intelligence is woven into the fabric of the data lifecycle to maximize its value from ingestion to insight.
+    - **At Registration:** AI intelligently validates the authenticity and completeness of identity documents, streamlining onboarding while preventing fraud.
+    - **At Ingestion:** A sophisticated **ETDL (Extract, Transform, Depurate, Load)** engine uses AI to automatically clean, standardize, model, and enrich incoming data, detecting relationships and ensuring a high standard of quality before it enters the Data Lake.
+    - **At Exploration:** AI empowers all users, regardless of technical skill, to become data analysts.
+Through the use of natural language prompts, users can ask complex questions and have the system automatically generate insightful dashboards and visualizations.
+3. **A Sovereign Ecosystem for Secure Exploration and Monetization:** We have designed a unique dual-environment that masterfully balances the need for data exploration with the imperative for absolute control.
+    - The "Descubriendo Costa Rica" (Discovering Costa Rica) portal serves as a secure "sandbox" for analysis.
+It allows users to build and share rich, interactive dashboards, but is governed by a fundamental rule: it is technically impossible to download raw data or export visualizations.
+This ensures that sensitive information never leaves the secure environment.
+    - This is complemented by a flexible data marketplace within the "Feliz Compartiendo Datos" (Happy Sharing Data) module.
+Here, data providers exercise full sovereignty, setting their own prices, defining access models, and managing their data's lifecycle, all within a regulated framework that protects both producer and consumer.
 ## 2. Evaluación de Riesgos

 ### 2.1 Identificacion de riesgos